 Let’s have a look at some statistics:

-These statistics prove the importance of local SEO for any online or brick-and-mortar local business.
+These statistics demonstrate the importance of local SEO for both online and brick-and-mortar local businesses.

-Local SEO requires a little more effort over and above your traditional and average SEO campaign.
+Local SEO requires a bit more effort beyond your traditional and average SEO campaign.
 The graph below points out the local ranking factors.
 It breaks down the weight of various factors that affect the local rankings on the SERPs.

-One thing you would notice is that though some of the local SEO factors are slightly different from the average SEO campaign, links and on-page SEO still hold a prominent place.
+One thing you will notice is that, although some local SEO factors differ slightly from the average SEO campaign, links and on-page SEO still hold a prominent place.
 However, the type of links that you will focus on here will be different.

 I’m going to discuss some Local SEO techniques that will help you get an edge over your competitors.